 Rights Respecting School Award

-In February 2022, just six months after opening, we were delighted to be awarded the Rights Respecting Schools Bronze Award.
+Since the school opened in September 2021 we have been a Rights Respecting School.
 This Unicef initiative encourages schools to put the United Nations Convention on the Rights of the Child (UNCRC) at the heart of its ethos and curriculum.
+Within the first six months we received our Bronze Award, and a year later, in February 2023, we were delighted to achieve Silver.

 What does this mean for our school?

-As we work towards achieving our Silver Award we are teaching our students about the rights they have as a young person, using the UNCRC as our key resource.
+Now, as we work towards achieving our Gold Award, we continue to develop our students’ understanding of the rights they have as a young person, using the UNCRC as our key resource.
 They know that children’s rights are inalienable, that they don’t have to be earnt and they cannot be taken away.
-They learn how our school and local and national organisations uphold their rights and look at global examples related to rights.
-They learn that rights are universally important.
+They learn how our school and local and national organisations uphold their rights and study global examples related to rights.
+They learn that rights are universally important and they understand the consequences when rights are not upheld.

 For more information about the Rights Respecting School Award please click here